People's Television Network: 1992–2005: Charter establishment, operational challenges

-NBN expanded its broadcast reach with the launching of NBN World on February 19, 2003, in cooperation with the Television and Radio Broadcasting Service (TARBS).
-This global expansion signals new directions for NBN as it becomes accessible to the rest of the world, particularly the millions of Filipinos overseas.
-NBN can be seen in Australia, North America and the Asia-Pacific.
-NBN was transmitted via satellite nationwide using Agila 2 before moving to ABS 1 (now ABS 2) in September 2011 (Now in Telstar 18V as of present time).
+Another rebrand came on July 16, 2001, renaming the network as National Broadcasting Network (NBN).
+NBN expanded its broadcast reach with the launching of NBN World on February 19, 2003, in cooperation with the Australian satellite television company TARBS.
+This global expansion signals new directions for NBN as it becomes accessible to the rest of the world, particularly the millions of Filipinos overseas (in Australia, North America, and the Asia-Pacific).
+NBN was transmitted via satellite nationwide using Agila 2 before moving to ABS 1 (now ABS 2) in September 2011 and to Telstar 18V.